robertmoro/7ColorEPaperPhotoFrame/README.md

 ## BOM
 - Arduino pro-mini
-- SD card reader
+- SD card reader (images storage)
-- LDR
+- LDR (to not change the image in the dark)
-- FET ()
+- FET (to switch off the SD card reader)
-- Capacitor 220uF or bigger
+- 2x AA of 2x AAA battery holder
-- 3.3 volt mini boost converter
+- 3.3 volt mini boost converter as power supply
+- Capacitor 220uF or bigger (power supply filter)
+- Capacitor 100nF (power supply filter)

 To make the Adruino and SD card reader low power, remove the voltage regulator.